 I’ve been researching options for kid-friendly, online Chinese and Korean tutoring programs.

-If you live in a small city like us, we can commiserate about how tough it is to find foreign language teachers.
+If you live in a small city like us, we can commiserate about how tough it is to find bilingual and multilingual teachers.
 English is the dominant language in our community, and few people speak Chinese and Korean, our minority languages.

 Since our California beach town has a population of <3% Asians, we are extremely lucky to have a Chinese tutor, a Chinese-speaking piano teacher, and a Korean nanny for my 5-year-old daughter and 2-year-old son!

 Why I am considering Chinese and Korean online tutoring for my 5-year-old

 Although I hope my children can be proficient in their heritage languages, I am not fluent.
 Our nanny is also only conversationally proficient in Korean.

 After searching high and low for bilingual Chinese and Korean teachers, we have a Chinese tutor who comes for 90 minutes each week, but she’ll be away for most of the summer.
 In addition, my daughter’s Mandarin-speaking piano teacher comes for 1 hour each week.
 Therefore, I am the main Mandarin source for my children, while the local teachers are supplemental.